ebrusoni/ssftw3/README.md

 We also present implementations for six classes of set functions.
 Three of which (Sensor placement tasks, preference functions and preference elicitation in auctions) were also already introduced and implemented in [1] and can be found in the corresponindg [repository](https://github.com/chrislybaer/aaai-ssft).
 The remaining three are newly implemented by us: fitness functions, random forest regressors on binary input data and compiler flag optimization tasks.

+To perform the experiments we used sacred.
+The -F flag specifies the directory to store logs and results.
+For each run there will be a folder in the specified directory, containing the files
+* cout.txt with the standard output information of the run
+* run.json with the resulted support and coefficients
+* metrics.json with some intermediate results (relative error, number of queries, etc.)
+* config.json with the input parameters

 ### Fitness Functions

 To run the fitness function experiments run: